dapphub/ds-prism/README.md

 # ds-prism

+## Summary

-Approval voting to select a set of addresses.
+This contract provides a way to elect a set of addresses via approval voting.

 ## Approval Voting System